 And whilst it’s not always possible to avoid everything in the list above, thefollowing area few sensible strategies for improvingoverallgut health:

-Vitamin D is a relatively new area of research in the gut health field but there is some evidence to suggesta low vitamin D status is associated with depression.
+Vitamin D is a relatively new area of research in the gut health field, but some evidence suggests a low vitamin D status is associated with depression.
 There is also an association between vitamin D status and butyrate levels.
-If you are unable to get enough vitamin D from the sun, it may be worth considering a supplemental form.
+If you cannot get enough vitamin D from the sun, it may be worth considering a supplemental form.

-Prebiotics are types of fibre that passes through the gut undigested, whilst stimulating the growth and/or activity of good bacteria.
+Prebiotics are types of fibre that pass through the gut undigested whilst stimulating the growth and/or activity of good bacteria.
 In this way, prebiotics can be thought of as food for probiotics.
-According to Monash university, the following foods are high in prebiotics:
+According to Monash University, the following foods are high in prebiotics:

 Faecal microbiota transplantation

 Faecal microbiota transplantation (FTM) is a relatively new area of research whereby disease is treated through a faecal transfer from a healthy person to one with a disease.
 It is significant, emerging evidence for FMT; however, it is not a “one-size-fits-all” intervention, but rather it must be tailored to the individual.

 The most important thing you can do for your gut health is to eat a healthy diet (exercise, quality sleep, and lowering your stress levels are pretty hot on the heels of diet, though!).
 So if you’re trying to improve your gut health, first and foremost, start with a healthy diet and then look to supplements to improve this area.